Here is the listing of C# programming examples on Events.

 4. C# Examples on Elapsed Events and Clones

 Event handlers attached with .on() are triggered when the corresponding event occurs.
 C# Clone() method creates and returns a copy of the object.
 The Elapsed event occurs if the Enabled property is true and the time interval defined by the interval property elapses.
-The following programs illustrate elapsed event, demonstrates the use of clone, demonstrates the concept of trigger and creates a stop watch.
+The C# programs in this section illustrate elapsed event, demonstrates the use of clone, demonstrates the concept of trigger and creates a stop watch.

 C# Program to Illustrate Elapsed Event